13 Signs A Married Man Is Using You, According To Former Therapist Who's Seen It All

-The starry-eyed optimism of forever love may have dulled a bit into the understanding that sometimes relationships don’t work out even with the best of intentions.
+The starry-eyed optimism of forever love may have dulled a bit into the understanding that sometimes relationships don’t work out even with the best intentions.

-But how can you tell if a married man is just using you?
+You know relationships are complicated, and you want to believe him.
+But how can you tell if a married man is using you?

 1. His wife doesn’t know you exist